 (v) Acknowledgment by the potential placement resource that a criminal records check and child abuse history check will be completed for any persons residing in the home who are required to be screened according to the laws of the receiving state.

-(c) A current case history that includes:
+(c) A current case history summary that includes: